SWE-bench Verified Explained: 2026 Methodology, Tiers, Caveats

 |---|---|---|---|

 | SWE-bench | 2,294 | Original.
-Noisy - some tasks unsolvable or under-specified.
-Scores unstable. | Superseded |
+Some tasks unsolvable or under-specified.
+Scores noisy. | Superseded |

 | SWE-bench Lite | 300 | Curated subset, lower noise.
 Used in 2024 papers.
 Less authoritative than Verified. | Legacy |

-| SWE-bench Verified | 500 | Human-verified by OpenAI (August 2024).
+| SWE-bench Verified | 500 | Human-verified by OpenAI (Aug 2024).
 Each task confirmed solvable and clear.
 Canonical. | Use this |

 SOTA Progression Timeline

-| Date | Score | Model / System | Source |
+| Date | Frontier Tier | Note |

-| May 2024 | 12.5% | SWE-agent + GPT-4o | Princeton SWE-agent |
+| May 2024 | Strong harness + frontier model (low teens) | Princeton SWE-agent harness improves access. |

 How It Is Actually Scored

 The evaluation harness gives the agent access to a Docker container running the target repository at the exact commit before the fix.
 The agent has access to the repository files, the issue description, and a test runner.
-It is not given the failing test directly - it must discover the test, understand the issue, and produce a patch.
+It is not given the failing test directly; it must discover the test, understand the issue, and produce a patch.

 Known Limitations